mark-w-hunter/dnscl/README.md

 dnscl - This program analyzes DNS queries
 ----

+FUNCTIONS
 dnscl_domain(...)
-    Returns a list of cllent IP addresses that queried a domain name
+    Returns a list of client IP addresses that queried a domain name

 dnscl_ipaddress(...)
     Returns a list of domain names queried by a client IP address